rvallp/4gproxy/README.md

 [![PC GUI Client](https://img.youtube.com/vi/fTCktSV2Oyo/0.jpg)](https://www.youtube.com/watch?v=fTCktSV2Oyo)

 ## Android
-1. Download and Install allproxy app from google play.
+1. Download and install the Allproxy app from the Google Play Store.
-2. Click connect button, you will get a proxy address, your phone network is published with this address.
+2. Open the app and click the "Connect" button.
+You will receive a proxy address, which publishes your phone's network.
 ---
 You can use our sample project(SDK/Android/sample_project) to see how it is simple to build a android proxy.

 ## 4g Dongles
 1. We had just tested with Huawei E3372, E8372, E3276,CLR900A
 2. It should also works with others, but we need to write script to do IP refresh on the other devices.

+## Openwrt or other Linux devices
+1. Download the appropriate allproxyC version for your device's CPU.
+2. Change the server address in conf_client.yaml or just use our free server
+2. Run allproxyC in the background.
+3. Configure allproxyC to autostart for optimal performance.

 ## Raspberry PI
 1. I just tested with Huawei E3372, the configurations may need changes for other devices.